Paediatric Junior Sister

 Epsom and St Helier University Hospitals NHS Trust

 This job is now closed

-There is an exciting opportunity for a Band 6 to join our friendly team or a one year fixed contract to cover maternity leave at Epsom Paediatric ED with requirement to work across any other Trust site as required.
+There is an exciting opportunity for a Band 6 to join our friendly team at Epsom Paediatric ED with requirement to work across any other Trust site as required.
 We have in house Paediatric Crisis SIM courses and opportunities to attend APLS and other relevant SDs.

 Main duties of the job

 o will be professionally accountable for their standards of professional practice as set by the NMC Code of Professional Standards of practice and behaviour and relevant professional guidelineso will undertake the nurse in charge role for the departmento will supervise, support and educate other team members, including nursing and medical students o will ensure safe and effective clinical practice and enhance patient experience.o will ensure the promotion and implementation of trust policies and the effective delivery of organisational objectives.o will promote the Trusts' visions, values and divisional objectives